-- Impact Antitrust Litigation: In addition to representing Visa, Inc. in multidistrict litigation involving billions of dollars in potential damages, the firm’s lawyers have represented Comcast, Raytheon, General Re, Saudi Refining Inc., and other clients in major antitrust litigation and governmental reviews.
-Most recently, the firm was retained to represent Valassis, a MacAndrews & Forbes company, as plaintiff in a massive antitrust claim against competitor News Corp.
+Impact Antitrust Litigation: In addition to the firm’s ongoing representation of Visa in multidistrict litigation involving hundreds of billions of dollars in claimed damages, the firm’s lawyers have represented Comcast, Raytheon, General Re, Saudi Refining, Inc., and other clients in major antitrust litigation and governmental reviews.
+On the plaintiffs’ side, the firm recently represented Valassis, a MacAndrews & Forbes portfolio company, in a jury trial against News Corp.

 Complex Commercial Disputes: HSG represents clients in a wide range of complex commercial disputes, whether purely domestic or multi-jurisdictional, and is at the forefront of litigation arising out of the COVID-19 pandemic, including disputes concerning borrower covenants.
 Its clients include multinational corporations, financial institutions, hedge and private equity funds, family-owned businesses, directors of public companies, and a founder of Facebook.

 Transnational Litigation: The firm has represented numerous clients in matters with transnational dimensions, including creditors against foreign sovereigns in disputes over defaults of their debt.
 The firm’s lawyers have also represented various foreign sovereigns and state-owned entities in a variety of matters.
 Additionally, they have represented a range of commercial parties in commercial disputes with a transnational dimension, in matters ranging from international arbitrations to Section 1782 proceedings, and everything in between.
 The firm is currently challenging the termination of power contracts worth more than a billion dollars in multiple jurisdictions, alleging breach of contract by the Angolan government and tortious interference by General Electric.